Good Samaritan law: Implied consent

 Consent may be implied if an unattended patient is unconscious, delusional, intoxicated, or deemed mentally unfit to make decisions regarding his or her safety, or if the responder has a reasonable belief that this was so; courts tend to be very forgiving in adjudicating this, under the legal fiction that "peril invites rescue" (as in the rescue doctrine).
 The test in most jurisdictions is that of the "average, reasonable person".
-To illustrate, would the average, reasonable person in any of the states described above consent to receiving assistance in these circumstances is able to make a decision?
+To illustrate, would the average, reasonable person in any of the states described above consent to receiving assistance in these circumstances?

 Consent may also be implied if the legal parent or guardian is not immediately reachable and the patient is not considered an adult.

 Parental consent

 If the victim is a minor, consent must come from a parent or guardian.
 However, if the legal parent or guardian is absent, unconscious, delusional, or intoxicated, consent is implied.
 A responder is not required to withhold life-saving treatment (e.g., CPR or the Heimlich maneuver) from a minor if the parent or guardian will not consent.
 The parent or guardian is then considered neglecting the minor, and consent for treatment is implied by default because neglect has been committed.
 Special circumstances may exist if child abuse is suspected (the courts will usually give immunity to those first responders who report what they reasonably consider to be evidence of child abuse or neglect, similar to that given to those who have an actual duty to report such abuse, such as teachers or counsellors).